 "Genuinely new government money is now the only way to protect the services caring for our elderly and disabled people and ensure they can enjoy dignified, healthy and independent lives, live in their own community and stay out of hospital for longer.

-"We are also calling for local government leaders to play a central part in the Government's review of health and care, which must prioritise adult social care in its own right and deliver a long-term, sustainable solution to the social care crisis that the most vulnerable people in our society deserve."
+"We are also calling for an urgent and fundamental review of social care before the spring Budget, and for local government leaders, who are responsible for social care in their local communities, to be a central part of that.
+This is imperative to get a long-term, sustainable solution to the social care crisis that the most vulnerable people in our society deserve."